mgold95/mgold95.github.io/_posts/2020-05-19-forecasting-turnip-prices.md

 ### Conclusion

 Though you'd never want to eat a turnip, it's understandable to want to forecast their prices in _Animal Crossing: New Horizons_.
-In just a few weeks, I've already made a fortune in the turnip market.
+In just a few weeks, I've already made a fortune in the stalk market.
 With a bit of modeling, you too can forecast the turnip price patterns with great accuracy.
 If modeling turnip prices brings us together in these trying times, then I'm all for it.
 Please leave a comment with any thoughts or questions.

 ### Appendix A: Brute Force Computing the Patterns